BlazejosP/huawei-sun2000-API-CLI/README.md

 ~~Changes in files structure and disaperance of unofficial API~~ -
-After upgrade of Server to version SmartPVMS V500R007C00CP1301 by Huawei official API should work now. ~~Unofficial api from kioskmode.sh is based on older version now this unofficial API is not avaiable anymore.~~ Is possible to made this kioskmode working again planed for June.
+After upgrade of Server to version SmartPVMS V500R007C00CP1301 by Huawei official API should work now. ~~Unofficial api from kioskmode.sh is based on older version now this unofficial API is not avaiable anymore.~~ Is possible to made this kioskmode.sh working again planed for June.